openai-php/laravel/README.md

 </p>

 ------
-**OpenAI PHP** for Laravel is a supercharged PHP API client that allows you to interact with the [Open AI API](https://beta.openai.com/docs/api-reference/introduction).
+**OpenAI PHP** for Laravel is a supercharged community PHP API client that allows you to interact with the [Open AI API](https://beta.openai.com/docs/api-reference/introduction).

 > **Note:** This repository contains the integration code of the **OpenAI PHP** for Laravel.
 If you want to use the **OpenAI PHP** client in a framework-agnostic way, take a look at the [openai-php/client](https://github.com/openai-php/client) repository.